Documentation

 Environment detection API

-This method returns an Object representing the current environment (e.g. feature detection & type of device) in which Radiant Media Player is rendered.
+This getter returns an Environment Object representing the current environment (e.g. feature detection & type of device) in which Radiant Media Player is rendered.
 Example to detect a mobile device:

 See a full example of output here.
-This is an advanced method which is mainly used by the player internally and provided as indication as you may see it in some of our code examples.
 Note that this method can be used before calling init on player.

 Volume API